PraneethaML/fuber/README.md

 		    - getClosestCab: It takes customer's source location as parameters and 						 searches for the nearest available cab

 		    - acceptRide: It takes customer source and destination and their preference 			  for pink as parameters.
-It creates a new Ride record with the 			  given details and also creates a customer record.
+It creates a new Ride record with the 			  given details.
 Also since the driver accepted the trip it 				  makes that cab as unavailable

 		    - startRide: It takes customer source location as parameters.
 It updates 				 Ride record with start time, and also since the cab is now 				 ready to pickup at customer place, updates cab location to 				 customer's source location